TestCentricity/testcentricity_mobile/TESTING.md

 ## Cucumber Features

-Cucumber feature tests are used to verify the gem's Page Object Model implementation using [version 1.3.0](https://github.com/saucelabs/my-demo-app-rn/releases/tag/v1.3.0) of the
+Cucumber feature tests are used to verify the gem's Screen Object Model implementation using [version 1.3.0](https://github.com/saucelabs/my-demo-app-rn/releases/tag/v1.3.0) of the
 [Sauce Labs React Native Demo app](https://github.com/saucelabs/my-demo-app-rn) and [version 1.0.8](https://github.com/webdriverio/native-demo-app/releases/tag/v1.0.8) of the [WebDriverIO Demo app](https://github.com/webdriverio/native-demo-app).
 The Cucumber test suite includes scenarios for interacting with and validating the following functionality:
 * Switches